StrandCC/Strand-Custom-Commands/Commands/Utility Commands/readme.md

 * `?pindmods [message]` - Pings the moderators with a message.
 Requires two roles: `Trusted` & `Moderator` and one channel: `#mod-pings`.
 * `?status [user]` - Checks the status of the specified user.
 * `?superclean` -  Removes all Dyno command triggers and responses from the channel.
+* `?channelinfo [channel/category]` - Displays informationa about a channel or category.

 Currently Bugged:
 * `?pomodoro` - Sets a [Pomodoro Timer](https://francescocirillo.com/pages/pomodoro-technique) for the user.